Art Dojo: (2024–2025)

 Role: Installation Designer & Curator

-• Coordinated public programming including the opening reception and guided tours
+• Coordinated programming, curatorial walkthroughs, and guided tours

 Project Contributions

-Looping digital media sequence displayed on gallery monitors during Hotlanta. (above)
+Looping digital media sequence displayed on gallery monitors during Bookstore Gallery’s operating hours. (above)